insomnia94/ARG/README.md

 ## Installation

-Please refer to [OnAVOS](https://github.com/lichengunc/MAttNet) to install [mask-faster-rcnn](https://github.com/lichengunc/mask-faster-rcnn), [REFER](https://github.com/lichengunc/refer) and [refer-parser2](https://github.com/lichengunc/refer-parser2).
+Please refer to [OnAVOS](https://github.com/Stocastico/OnAVOS) to install the environment of the benchmark method.
-Follow Step 1 & 2 in Training to prepare the data and features.

 ## Training